-The winning Haiku will be published on www.dreamerswriting.com, in our spring 2019 magazine, and on special Dreamers keychains!
+The winning Haiku will be published on www.dreamerswriting.com, and in our next magazine!

-$10.00 CAD.
-Entry fee includes an electronic copy of Dreamers Magazine Issue 1.
+$10.00 USD (approx $13 CAD).
+Entry fee includes an electronic copy of Dreamers Magazine's Spring Edition.

-- Include all haiku's in a single document.
+- Include all haiku in a single document.

-- We are looking for unpublished, original haiku's (previous publication on a personal blog is fine).
+- We are looking for unpublished, original haiku (previous publication on a personal blog is fine).

 - By accepting publication, you grant Dreamers Creative Writing non-exclusive electronic and print publication rights, including the right to publish on our website, in our archives, on a keychain and in our magazine.

 - Authors retain copyright and may republish following publication on www.dreamerswritig.com.
 Dreamers asks for exclusivity for 30 days.